Architecture

 - No background job queue

-- No Postgres (planned for v0.2)
+- No Postgres (planned for a later release)

 Keeping the server simple is a deliberate choice.
 Complexity lives in the agents, where it can be reasoned about, tested, and replaced independently.